Skip to contents

 check_names

-a boolean indicating if the ID location are used as vector names, matrix rownames and colnames and if they should be checked (see Note).
+A boolean indicating whether the location IDs are used as vector names, matrix row names, and matrix column names, and whether they should be checked (see Note).

 Value